310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Shinobu %}
 Huh?
-But you said we do not need to worry so much about money.
+But you said we do not need to worry so much about money, did you not?

 The school is covering all our expenses for us, correct?
 {% endbubble %}

 {% bubble Chiaki %}
-That’s exactly why it’d be wrong of us to make them overspend for us.
+That’s exactly why it’d be wrong of us to make them overspend for us, right?

 Besides, we’ll be wearing these outfits all throughout this sleepover par— this training camp, so it’ll end up biting us in the rear if we ruin them.

-Think about it: if you accidentally spill some milk on yourself right on the first day, then you’d have to sleep with the stench later on.
+Think about it: if you accidentally spill some milk on yourself right on the first day, then you’d have the stench on you for the rest of the day.
 {% endbubble %}

 {% bubble Hajime %}